saheedniyi02/krecommend/README.md

 #close connection
 connection.close()
 ```
-Getting the recommendations works same way as <link>
+The recommendations can easily be gotten using the .predict_on_sql_table as seen above.

 #### Warning and possible sources of error
 1) Only text columns are accepted in the text_columns parameter.
 Integer or float columns will return an error.<br>